matthiaskoenig/dfba/models/diauxic_growth/README.md

 * The top model contains the complete `growth_update` and `growth_fba` models within its `<comp:listOfModelDefinitions>`.
  In addition these files are provided as separate SBML files.
 The Top model should only link the FBA and update model, not define them.

+* The handling via the events in the `top` model is extremely ugly.
+This must be handled differently (for instance by calculating what is the upper bound in the FBA depending on the availability of substrates)

+* what are p2, ..., p7 and why annotated with SBO:0000593 : petri net place ??? (does not make sense)